protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 On the other hand, in a variable pool, the total amount of rewards to be distributed may change due to network growth or/and client onboarding.
 A simple example of a variable pool in Saturn would be a scenario where content publishers are being onboarded and paying upfront to use the service.
 In this case, they would be funding a growing reward pool, with new clients onboarded leading to an increase in the total reward pool.
 The **variable pool seems to fit better Saturn** for two main reasons:

 1. Since Saturn is expected to be a content delivery market, having clients fund the network is the most straightforward way of building a sustainable flow of rewards.
-2. Since rewards will depend on the funding being brought into the network, all participants are incentivized to "sell" Saturn and contribute to its usage.
+2. Since rewards will depend on the funding being brought into the network, all participants are incentivized to “sell” Saturn and contribute to its usage.

 Connected to this consideration is the definition of the payout window for the pool.
 For a given new inflow of funding to the reward pool, we need to define how the total funding will be split daily to pay rewards.
 Blockchains such as Bitcoin use an exponential decay model, where mining rewards get exponentially smaller with time.
 This model benefits early adopters so that the network achieves a faster growth at the start.
 Another option is to split the total funding equally throughout the duration of the client agreement, which would be the simplest approach.
 It is not clear what is the best approach here, so **this will be one of the features to test in the simulation**.

 The third consideration is whether we should have a singe pool or whether it should be split.
-Splitting means that we would assign specific amounts of Filecoin to specific groups of nodes (L1 vs. L2s) or to specific incentives (e.g. speed and reliability).
+Splitting means that we would assign specific amounts of Filecoin to specific groups of nodes (L1 vs. L2s) or to specific incentives (e.g., speed and reliability).

 Having multiple pools allows us to tweak the incentives without having to change the reward distribution formulas.
 For instance, if we wish to incent the network to decrease the average TTFB, we could increase the pool assigned to fast retrievals and, as a consequence, there would be more rewards distributed for that specific behavior.
 Multiple pools also allow clients to pay differently based on the type of service they wish to have.
-For instance, a client could put more money into the "speed" pool to incent a faster delivery.
+For instance, a client could put more money into the “speed” pool to incent a faster delivery.

 Another area where multiple pools can help is in region-based pricing.
 If we find that costs across regions are very different, and we wish to incent specific regions to growth, having reward pools per region is a clean way of achieving this.